-It’s DIY FRI. , where every week I try to post something you can do yourself rather than buy, which is a money saver, and can be VERY REWARDING.
+It’s DIY Time , where I post something you can do yourself rather than buy, which is a money saver, and can be VERY REWARDING.
 Some of these posts are crafts, sewing projects, homemade cleaners, homemade health aids, tutorials, and the like.

 What I love about the on-line blog community is that we get to share ideas and learn from each other.
 I am always on the lookout to improve what I am doing in the home to be more effective, efficient, and energy-saving.
 How do you like my